undel-gh/HA-Laundry-Monitor/docs/en/SPECIFICATION.md

 - machine is already running;
 - vibration events occur frequently;
 - vibration lasts longer than configured minimum duration;
-- power activity exists during or near the vibration window.
+- recent power activity exists during or near the vibration window;
+- optional current activity may strengthen the evidence that a motor is running.

+Current activity is supporting evidence only.
+It must not independently produce a final-spin transition.

 Example defaults: